How to get to and from Tirana Airport on the Rinas Express operated by Luna Travels

 This is a backpacker blog so it deals only with the cheap options.
 Any one can take a taxi.
 Which was 20€.
 Day time price is 13€.

-The stop for the bus at the airport is on your left when you exit the arrivals terminal.
+The stop for the Rinas Express at the airport is on your left when you exit the arrivals terminal.

-The bus from the airport to the city runs from 8am until midnight and from the city to the airport from 7am until 11pm.
+The Rinas Express bus from the airport to the city runs from 8 am until midnight and from the city to the airport from 7 am until 11 pm.

-The stop in Tirana is behind the National Theatre of Opera and Ballet next to Skanderbeg Square The stop is linked here on Google maps.
+The stop in Tirana is behind the National Theatre of Opera and Ballet next to Skanderbeg Square.

 Ticket price is 300LEK, cash only and you pay the driver.
 But they also accept Euros.
 The journey takes about 30 minutes.

 There is only one money changer in the arrivals hall and this was not open.
 There are plenty of ATMs though but I did not want to use.
-The next bus into the city was at 10pm.
+The next bus to the city was at 10 pm.
 The guys would take Euros but the rain was coming down like in an Indian monsoon.

-I made the decision to stay in one of the airport hotels across the road.
+I decided to stay in one of the airport hotels across the road.
 I chose the cheaper looking of the 3, the Jurgen Hotel.

 I messaged the Sombra Hostel to let them know the situation.